ReactiveX/RxGo/README.md

 fmt.Println(product)
 ```

-We started by defining a `chan rxgo.Item` acting as an input channel.
-We also created a `producer` goroutine that will be in charge to produce the Observable inputs.
+We started by defining a `chan rxgo.Item` that will act as an input channel.
+We also created a `producer` goroutine that will be in charge to produce the inputs for our Observable.

 The Observable was created using `FromChannel` operator.
-This is basically a, operator wrapper on top of an existing channel.
+This is basically a wrapper on top of an existing channel.
 Then, we implemented 3 operators:
-* `Map` that doubles each input.
+* `Map` to double each input.
-* `Filter` that filters items equals to 4.
+* `Filter` to filter items equals to 4.
-* `Reduce` that performs a reduction based on the product of each items.
+* `Reduce` to perform a reduction based on the product of each items.

 In the end, `Observe` returns the output channel.
 We consume the output using the standard `<-` operator and we print the value.

+In this example, the Observable does produce zero or one item.
+This is what we would expect from a basic `Reduce` operator.

-Also, `Reduce` is a special operator as it creates an `OptionalSingle`.
-A `Single` produces exactly one item (e.g. `Count`, `FirstOrDefault`, etc.).
-An `OptionalSingle` produces zero or one item.
+An Observable that produce exactly one item is a Single (e.g. `Count`, `FirstOrDefault`, etc.).
+An Observable that produce zero or one item is called an OptionalSingle (e.g. `Reduce`, `Max`, etc.).

-Each operator from `Observable` emits items on the fly.
-Yet, the operators producing a `Single` or an `OptionalSingle` emit an item when it consumed all the items from the stream.
-In the previous example, how do we know when all the items are consumed?
-When the input channel is closed.
+The operators producing a Single or OptionalSingle emit an item (or no item in the case of an OptionalSingle) when the stream is closed.
+In this example, the action that triggers the closure of the stream is when the `input` channel will be closed (most likely by the producer).

 ## Observable Types

 ### Hot vs Cold Observables

-In the Rx world, we make the distinction between hot and cold Observable.
-When the data is produced by the Observable itself, we call it a cold Observable.
-When the data is produced outside the Observable, we call it a hot Observable.
+In the Rx world, there is a distinction between hot and cold Observable.
+When the data is produced by the Observable itself, it is a cold Observable.
+When the data is produced outside the Observable, it is a hot Observable.
 Usually, when we don't want to create a producer over and over again, we favor a hot Observable.

 In RxGo, there is a similar concept.

-First, let's create a cold Observable using `FromChannel` operator:
+First, let's create a cold Observable using `FromChannel` operator and see the implications:

 ```go
 ch := make(chan rxgo.Item)